MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

     ![Database Migration Service scaling](./media/contoso-migration-scale/dms.png)

-- Another scaling tactic for Contoso is to temporarily scale up the Azure SQL or MySQL database target instance to the Premium tier SKU during the data migration.
-This minimizes database throttling that could affect data transfer activities when using lower-level SKUs.
+- Another scaling tactic that Contoso can use is to temporarily scale up the Azure SQL Database or Azure Database for MySQL target instance to the Premium pricing tier during data migration.
+This minimizes database throttling that could affect data transfer activities when using lower tiers.

 ##### Use other tools